jacksonkasi0/figma-auto-namer/plugin/README.md

-# NexLayer
+# AutoNamer

-NexLayer is a Figma plugin designed to enhance your design workflow by automatically renaming layers using AI.
+AutoNamer is a Figma plugin designed to enhance your design workflow by automatically renaming layers using AI.
 This ensures a more organized and efficient design process.

 ## Features